This Day In Literary History

 Lost Laysen was published in 1996 in a volume that included an account of Mitchell and Angel's romance and a collection of her letters to him.

 "The world can forgive practically anything except people who mind their own business." - Margaret Mitchell

-Today's video features a reading from Margaret Mitchell's classic novel, Gone With The Wind.
+Today's video features a 1987 documentary on the making of the film adaptation of Margaret Mitchell's classic novel, Gone With The Wind.
 Enjoy!